novadevseu/blog-nova-devs/README.md

-# JavaScript & Chill 🚀
+# CoffeScript & Chill 🚀

 This is an **Open Source** blogging platform built with **Next.js**, **Firebase**, and **Tailwind CSS**.
-Nova Devs has designed this project to offer an intuitive and efficient way to create, edit, and manage articles with Markdown, including images and rich formatting. 📝🖼️
+Nova Devs has designed this project to offer an intuitive and efficient way to create, edit, and manage articles with Markdown, including rich formatting. 📝

 ## 🌟 Features